open-sauced/docs/docs/welcome/glossary.md

 ## Lottery Factor

 The Lottery Factor is a metric that identifies how at risk a project is if a key contributor leaves.
 It is calculated by the percentage of contributions made by the top contributors.
-If 50% of the contributions come from two or fewer contributsors, the lottery factor is high.
-(The name comes from the idea that if a key contributor wins the lottery and leaves, the project is at risk.
-This is sometimes known as the bus factor.)
+If 50% of the contributions come from two or fewer contributors, the lottery factor is high.

+The name "Lottery Factor" comes from the idea that if a key contributor wins the lottery and leaves, the project is at risk.
+This is sometimes known as the [bus factor](https://en.wikipedia.org/wiki/Bus_factor).

 ## New Contributors